18 traditional Dutch foods to eat in the Netherlands

 Nasi Goreng

-This is basically a fried rice dish with a totally different flavour to Chinese stir-fried rice.
+This is basically a fried rice dish with a totally different flavour from Chinese stir-fried rice.
 It includes a caramelized sweet soy sauce called Ketjap Manis which adds a very distinctive flavour.
 It also includes powdered shrimp paste meat (usually chicken or pork) the flavour is quite distinctive and it is much stronger in taste than bland fried rice.

 Ekkerbekje / Kibbeling

-Sort of a Dutch fish and chips without the chips.
+One of the very popular Dutch foods is sort of a Dutch fish and chips without the chips.
 Lekkerbekje and Kibbeling are battered and deep-fried white fish usually cod or whiting.
 Kibbeling is cut into chunks and lekkerbekje isn’t.
 They are served with mayonnaise-based sauces kind of like tartar sauce or garlic sauce.
 This is sold in any of the street markets in Amsterdam.

 Pannenkoeken